neophob/PixelController/README.md

     # mvn clean package
     to build PixelController, the distribution directory is "target/assembly/PixelController-VERISON/".

+Hint: if you're using eclipse and you see an error like this `java.lang.NoClassDefFoundError: Could not initialize class gnu.io.RXTXVersionjava.lang.NoClassDefFoundError: Could not initialize class gnu.io.RXTXVersion` make sure you add the lib/serial directory as "Native library location"

 ## PERFORMANCE
 With the JMX interface you can monitor the status of your PixelController instance in real time.
 This